lightbug-io/docs/basics/positioning.md

 Lightbug devices make use of a combination of technologies to determine their location.

-The most common of these are GNSS (commonly refered to as GPS), but we also use other technologies fill in the gaps when a GPS lock many not be found due to device configuration.
+The most common of these are GNSS (commonly referred to as GPS), but we also use other technologies fill in the gaps when a GPS lock many not be found due to device configuration.

 ## GNSS (Global Navigation Satellite System)